 Warning!
 Use only the charger provided with the phone.
-Using any charger other than the one included with the AX390 may damage your phone or battery.
+Using any charger other than the one included with the UX4750 may damage your phone or battery.

-- 1. Plug the end of the adapter into the phone's charger port and the other end into an electrical outlet. - 2.
-The charge time varies depending upon the battery level.
+- Plug the round end of the adapter into the phone's charger jack and the other end into an electrical outlet. - The charge time varies depending upon the battery level.
+The maximum charge time for a fully discharged battery is 3.5 hours.